tmorin/ceb/book/elements/ElementBuilder.md

 # ElementBuilder

+> The builder is bundled in the NPM package [@tmorin/ceb-elements-core](https://www.npmjs.com/package/@tmorin/ceb-elements-core).

 The class `ElementBuilder` provides services to define and register a Custom Element.

-Its usage is cover by the reference documentation: [ElementBuilder](../api/classes/_tmorin_ceb_elements_core.ElementBuilder.html).
-It's part of the [@tmorin/ceb-elements-core](https://www.npmjs.com/package/@tmorin/ceb-elements-core) package.

 ## Challenge yourself